 Worker Cooperative Fabrication Lab Utilization and Queue Planner

-• Effective weekly capacity (hours): machine-hours available after uptime is applied.
+• Effective weekly capacity shows how many usable machine-hours are available after downtime is recognized.

 Machines available (CNC, laser, etc.)